IAMSSROBINSON/C/10_producing_results/144_reading_and_writing_characters/notes.md

 ### `fputc();`

 - writes to a filestream one character at a time (typically by looping through char array)
+- returns ASCII code for current character or constant EOF denoting end of file is reached == -1

 ### `fgetc();`